The term “Transitions” describes how we support young people with SEND to move from:

 A young person’s eligibility for adult services should be established when they are 16 years old, and no later than 17 and a half.
 This depends on the level and complexity of need and planning required.

 Some indicators of eligibility for supporting young people moving from Children’s to Adult Social Care are:

 The young person is disabled and:

-- has a Statement of Special Education Needs or an Education Health and Care Plan and has been assessed as having severe learning difficulties and / or autism and / or a physical or sensory impairment and / or a mental health problem
+- has a Statement of Special Education Needs, or an Education Health and Care Plan, and has been assessed as having severe learning difficulties and/or autism, a physical or sensory impairment, or a mental health problem

-- or, is a care leaver and whose continuing needs will require referral on to Adult Services
+- is a care leaver and whose continuing needs will require referral on to Adult Services

-When a young person turns 18, the support they require will usually be provided by adult services.
-Between the ages of 16 and 18, the child will start a ‘transition’ to adult services.
-This should involve all the services that can support that young person who may have a more that one set of needs.
+Between the ages of 16 and 18, you will start a ‘transition’ to Adult Services.
+This should involve all the services that can support you if you have more than one set of needs.
 For example:

 - health and social care